 Car accidents are among the leading causes of injury and death in the United States.
 Every day, drivers are at risk of becoming involved in an accident.
 Unfortunately, when these accidents do happen, many drivers aren’t prepared for what comes next.
 Between navigating medical care and searching for legal help, injured drivers are often left with little time to spare for what truly matters recovery.

 Meticulous, diligent, and personalized approach to each case

-- Contingency fees - you don’t pay unless we win!
+Contingency fees you don’t pay unless we win!

 For more information regarding your case, contact our firm for a free initial consultation!
 We operate on a contingency fee basis, meaning that unless we win, you don’t owe us any legal fees.

 In order to obtain compensation that covers medical bills, pain and suffering, lost wages, and more, negligence must be established.
-Our car accident attorneys in Atlanta can meticulously investigate your accident and determine who may be held liable for your injuries.
+Our car accident attorneys in Atlanta can thoroughly investigate your accident and determine who may be held liable for your injuries.

 Auto accidents are often caused by the following: